chroma-core/chroma/examples/deployments/google-cloud-compute/README.md

 terraform apply -auto-approve
 ```

-### 4. Check your public IP and that croma is running
+### 4. Check your public IP and that Chroma is running

 Get the public IP of your instance